RobinSystems/robin-storage-gke-marketplace/README.md

 Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/robin-storage).

+---
+**NOTE**

+- Not to use "Create cluster" option as it will not create cluster with Robin requirements

+--

 ## Command line instructions

 You can use [Google Cloud Shell](https://cloud.google.com/shell/) or a local workstation in the